Which place is cheaper, San Diego or Tampa?

 Both San Diego and Tampa are popular destinations to visit in the winter with plenty of activities.
 The cuisine are the main draw to Tampa this time of year.
 Also, many travelers come to San Diego for the museums, the shopping scene, and the cuisine.

 In the winter, Tampa is around the same temperature as San Diego.
-Typically, the winter temperatures in Tampa in January are around 60°F (15°C), and San Diego is about 57°F (14°C).
+Typically, the winter temperatures in Tampa in January average around 60°F (15°C), and San Diego averages at about 57°F (14°C).

 It's quite sunny in San Diego.
 The sun comes out a lot this time of the year in Tampa.
 Tampa usually receives less sunshine than San Diego during winter.
-At this time of the year, Tampa gets 200 hours of sunny skies, while San Diego receives 239 hours of full sun.
+Tampa gets 200 hours of sunny skies, while San Diego receives 239 hours of full sun in the winter.

 In January, Tampa usually receives more rain than San Diego.
-At this time of the year, Tampa gets 2.3 inches (59 mm) of rain, while San Diego receives 1.8 inches (46 mm) of rain.
+Tampa gets 2.3 inches (59 mm) of rain, while San Diego receives 1.8 inches (46 mm) of rain each month for the winter.

 Both San Diego and Tampa during the spring are popular places to visit.
 Many travelers come to Tampa for the beaches and the activities around the city.
 Also, many visitors come to San Diego in the spring for the beaches, the activities around the city, and the natural beauty.

 In April, Tampa is generally a little warmer than San Diego.
-Temperatures in Tampa average around 71°F (22°C), and San Diego stays around 62°F (17°C).
+Daily temperatures in Tampa average around 71°F (22°C), and San Diego fluctuates around 62°F (17°C).

 In San Diego, it's very sunny this time of the year.
 It's quite sunny in Tampa.
 In the spring, Tampa often gets more sunshine than San Diego.
 Tampa gets 299 hours of sunny skies this time of year, while San Diego receives 277 hours of full sun.